jpype-project/jpype/doc/userguide.rst

 JNI is the standard native interface for most, if not all, JVMs, so there is no getting around it.
 Down the road, it is possible that interfacing with CNI (GCC's java native interface) may be used.
-Right now, the only best to minimize the JNI cost is to move time critical code over to Java.
+Right now, the best way to reduce the JNI cost is to move time critical code over to Java.

 Follow the regular Python philosophy : **Write it all in Python, then write only those parts that need it in C.** Except this time, it's write the parts that need it in Java.

-For the conversion costs, again, nothing much can be done.
-In cases where a given object (be it a string, an object, an array, etc ...) is passed often into Java, you can pre-convert it once using the wrappers, and then pass in the wrappers.
-For most situations, this should solve the problem.
+Everytime an object is passed back and forth, it will incure a conversion cost..
+In cases where a given object (be it a string, an object, an array, etc ...) is passed often into Java, the object should be converted once and cached.
+For most situations, this will address speed issues.

-To improves speed issues JPype has converted all of the base classes into CPython.
-This was a very significant speed up over the previous versions of the module.
-In addition, JPype provides a number for fast buffer transfer methods.
+To improve speed issues, JPype has converted all of the base classes into CPython.
+This is a very significant speed up over the previous versions of the module.
+In addition, JPype provides a number of fast buffer transfer methods.
 These routines are triggered automatically working with any buffer aware class such as those in NumPy.